 The diagram to the left depicts an E-shape barre chord for dominant 7th and the diagram to the right depicts an A-shape barre chord (the lowest string should not be played) in the same chord group.
 They are movable.

 Movable shape with root on sixth string

 This is an alternative way to play the dominant seventh chord.
 The shape is movable with the root note on the lowest string.
 One way to play it is by alternating thumb on the lowest string and when pluck the rest of the string with the fingers.
 Bass walks are of course possible and are useful in blues.

 In jazz arrangements is often the tone on the b-string omitted.

 Movable shape with root on fifth string

 This is another alternative way to play the dominant seventh chord.
 Once again is the shape movable and this time is the root note on the A-string.

-Movable shape with root on third string
+Movable shapes with root on fourth string

 And last, here are two moveable alternatives with the root on the D-string (the fourth).

 This is also a popular choice, but notice that this is a voicing.
 The root note is on the G-string (third string).